r-kupin/webserv/README.md

 	....
 }
 ```

-But it can't be defined in any context, apart of the mentioned above:
+But it can't be defined in any context, a part of the mentioned above:
 ```nginx
 # NOT OK
 location / {